alexanderjsummers/nll-rfc/0000-nonlexical-lifetimes.md

 we reach the deref of a shared reference.
-Inituitively, shared references are different because they are `Copy` -- and hence one could always copy the shared reference into a temporary and get an equivalent path.
+Inituitively, shared references are different because they are `Copy` -- and hence one could always copy the shared reference into a temporary and get an equivalent path from which to start the remainder of the chain of fields and derefs.
+In particular, there is no need for the derefs used to obtain the *shared* reference to outlive the resulting borrow.
 Here are some examples of supporting prefixes:

 ```
 let r: (&(i32, i64), (f32, f64));